sdss/sdss_access/README.rst

 sdss_access
 ===========

 This repository supports access to the SDSS data set.
+See the documentation at http://sdss-access.readthedocs.io/en/latest/

 | |Build Status|
 | |Coverage Status|